LLC in Texas: Everything You Need to Know

 Decide On Your Business’s Name

 A business name could also be reserved by submitting a Form 501.
-Submission of the Form 501 requires a nonrefundable fee and can be executed online or via mail.
+Submission of the Form 501 requires a nonrefundable fee and can be done online or via mail.
 Your agent or lawyer must sign the form after adding the desired business name, entity designation, and contact information.

-Assign a Resident Agent
+Assign a Registered Agent

 You will also want to submit a Form 401-A to assign a registered agent to your business.
 The 401-A should include the following: